 .06 Restrictions.

-A. Nomenclature about Additional Appropriate Licensure.
+A. Restricted Nomenclature.
 An assisted living program licensed under this chapter may not use in its title or advertising the words "hospital", "sanitarium", "nursing", "convalescent", "rehabilitative", "sub-acute", or "hospice".

-B. Advertising.
+B. Advertising an Assisted Living Program.
 A person operating an assisted living program may not use the term "assisted living" in its advertising without being licensed as an assisted living program by the Department.

-(2) Misleading or False Advertising.
+C. Misleading or False Advertising.

-(a) A person may not advertise, represent, or imply to the public that an assisted living program is authorized to provide a service that the assisted living program is not licensed, certified, or otherwise authorized by the Department to provide when the license, certificate, or authorization is required under this chapter.
+(1) A person may not advertise, represent, or imply to the public that an assisted living program is authorized to provide a service that the assisted living program is not licensed, certified, or otherwise authorized by the Department to provide when the license, certificate, or authorization is required under this chapter.

-(b) A person may not advertise an assisted living program in a misleading or fraudulent manner.
+(2) A person may not advertise an assisted living program in a misleading or fraudulent manner.

+(3) The Department shall report misleading or false advertising to the Office of the Attorney General, Division of Consumer Protection.

 C. Drop-In or Day Services.